-The latter includes the Wilderness Road, blazed by Daniel Boone, where you can follow the footsteps of early settlers, Native Americans, and Civil War soldiers.
+The latter includes the Wilderness Road, blazed by Daniel Boone, where you can follow in the footsteps of early settlers, Native Americans, and Civil War soldiers.

-Ample outdoorsy fun and adventures await you in 20,000 acres of land, home to 70 miles of scenic hiking trails that will take you through splendid vistas, stunning underground caverns, and help you learn more about unique geologic sandstone formations, as well as diverse flora and fauna.
+Ample outdoorsy fun and adventures await you in 20,000 acres of land, home to 70 miles of scenic hiking trails that will take you through splendid vistas, and stunning underground caverns, and help you learn more about unique geologic sandstone formations, as well as diverse flora and fauna.

 The Visitor Center is one of the must-visit spots for you to check out the Museum and Eastern National Bookstore, watch dramatic films, and admire Appalachian art at Cumberland Crafts.

-The Park also has something for bird-watching enthusiasts, allowing you to admire numerous species of warblers, wild turkey, barred, ruffed grouse, great horned and screech owls, bald eagles, etc.
+The Park also has something for bird-watching enthusiasts, allowing you to admire numerous species of warblers, wild turkey, barred, ruffed grouse, great-horned and screech owls, bald eagles, etc.